2016-01-29

 Online

 The Joint Science Education Project (JSEP) and Joint Antarctic School Expedition (JASE) announce a call for applications from U.S. high school students interested in participating in polar field research.
-JSEP and JASE are National Science Foundation (NSF) supported science and cultural-exchange
+JSEP and JASE are National Science Foundation (NSF) supported science and cultural-exchange programs for high school students.

 Online